 The goal of website image optimization is to efficiently serve them online.
-Properly optimized web images result in faster page loads, which makes viewers happy.
+Properly optimized web images result in improved performance, which makes viewers happy.
 It also makes search engines happy since priority rankings are given to faster pages.

 You can optimize web images in many ways.
 Some of them require manual configuration; others automate the process.
 This article explains four optimization techniques and offers best-practice tips for success.
 Here are the topics: